USE OF YOUR INFORMATION

 - All stages and activities relevant to managing your account including enquiry, applications, administration and management of accounts

-- To manage how we work with other companies that provide services to our customers
+- To manage how we work with other companies that provide services to us and our customers

 - To manage fees, charges and interests due on customer accounts